Updated: Jan 8

 It’s the start of a new month, so you know what that means?
 New targets!

-“Doing the same thing over and over, yet expecting a different result equals INSANITY” Re-evaluate Your Strategy:
+“Doing the same thing over and over, yet expecting a different result equals INSANITY”

-For executives ahead of their numbers I’ll use the example of Steve Kerr when his Golden State Warriors were on the path to break the Chicago Bulls record for most wins in a single season.
-When asked what contributed to their success one of his responses was “Even while winning, we always reviews film from the previous game to look for ways we can improve” this is an example where top performers don’t take their success for granted.
+For executives ahead of their numbers, I’ll use the example of Steve Kerr when his Golden State Warriors were on the path to break the Chicago Bulls record for most wins in a single season.
+When asked what contributed to their success one of his responses was “Even while winning, we always review the film from the previous game to look for ways we can improve.”
+This is an example where top performers don’t take their success for granted.

 Start Putting The Plan In Action:

 Ok, so you reviewed last month's performance, you know where you are as it relates to your numbers and targets and you looked over your strategies “quick wins” and “improvement areas”.
 Now it’s time to get busy, be systematic in your approach and put your plans into action but keep this approach throughout your sales career as not having a plan each month is the start of a failed year.

 Sales is not an easy profession, however, once the time is taken to properly execute the tips above then you will be justly rewarded.
 It’s easy when a sales executive is on top of their numbers but it takes great resilience to put some work in, change some strategies, and turn your performance around, keep at it.